Introduction: Foreign Investment in NBFC

-- High-risk jurisdiction subject to Call for Action: This is jurisdiction denotes the significant deficiencies in their regimes to counter money laundering, terrorist financing and financing of proliferation.
-It is often called as “Black List”.
+- High-risk jurisdiction subject to Call for Action: This jurisdiction denotes the significant deficiencies in their regimes to counter money laundering, terrorist financing and financing of proliferation.
+It is often called the “Black List”.

 - Jurisdiction under Increased Monitoring: Countries under this jurisdiction are actively working with the FATF to address the strategic deficiencies in their regime to counter money laundering, terrorist financing and proliferation financing.

-To name few countries under this above two jurisdiction are Iran, Democratic People’s Republic of Korea, Syria, Yemen, Pakistan, Myanmar, Sri Lanka, Indonesia, Iceland, Mangolia, Albania, The Bahamas, Cambodia, Mauritius, Uganda, Nepal, Afghanistan, Sudan, Kenya, Turkey, Bangladesh, Thailand, Philippines, Kuwait, Paraguay, Greece, Qatar, Austria, Brazil, Canada, Cyprus and so on.
-All together the list contain around 91 countries across the globe
+To name a few countries under the above two jurisdictions are Iran, Democratic People’s Republic of Korea, Syria, Yemen, Pakistan, Myanmar, Sri Lanka, Indonesia, Iceland, Mongolia, Albania, The Bahamas, Cambodia, Mauritius, Uganda, Nepal, Afghanistan, Sudan, Kenya, Turkey, Bangladesh, Thailand, Philippines, Kuwait, Paraguay, Greece, Qatar, Austria, Brazil, Canada, Cyprus and so on.
+All together the list contains around 91 countries across the globe

-So, this is cautionary article to all those NBFCs, HFCs and ARCs who is planning to raise fund from abroad, beware before proceedings and for all those new applicant who is planning to put an application to Reserve Bank of India for fresh license (CoR) for NBFCs, HFCs and ARCs.
+So, this is a cautionary article to all those NBFCs, HFCs and ARCs who is planning to raise fund from abroad, beware before proceedings and for all those new applicants who is planning to put an application to the Reserve Bank of India for the fresh license (CoR) for NBFCs, HFCs and ARCs.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.